Myths vs. reality

 Myth 3: GRP Pipes Are Hard to Customize and Install

 There’s a popular myth out there that Glass Reinforced Plastic (GRP) pipes are tougher to customize and install than traditional materials like metal and concrete.
-This misconception probably comes from the old days of composites or just not being up-to-date with the latest in GRP tech, like Effective Filament Winding (EFW®).
-In truth, GRP pipes are actually quite adaptable and easy to install, making them a great fit for a variety of uses.
-This completely busts the myth that they’re a hassle to work with.
+This misconception likely stems from the early days of composite materials or simply a lack of familiarity with modern GRP technologies, like Effective Filament Winding (EFW®).

 Customization through EFW® Technology